cronvel/terminal-kit/doc/document-model.md

 	* width, height `number` the general width and height of the *element*
 	* outputWidth, outputHeight `number` the width and height of the rendered *element* (inside its parent), for most widget it is the same than `width` and `height` and will default to them
+	* autoWidth, autoHeight `boolean` or `number`, when set to a number greater than 0 and lesser than or equals to 1 (true=1), compute the width and/or height as a proportion of the parent Container width and/or height, e.g.: *true* or *1* use 100% of the parent Container
 	* label `string` a label for this element, only relevant for some widgets
 	* key `string` a key for this element, only relevant for some widgets
 	* value `any` a value associated with this element, only relevant for some widgets
 	* content `string` the content of the element that will be displayed, if it makes sense for the widget
-	* contentHasMarkup `boolean` when set, the content contains Terminal Kit's markup, used to set attributes of parts of the content, only relevant for some widgets, default: false.
+	* contentHasMarkup `boolean` or `string` when set to *true* or the string *'markup'*, the content contains Terminal Kit's markup, used to set attributes of parts of the content, when set to the string *'ansi'*, the content contains ANSI escape sequence, *true* and *markup* are only relevant for some widgets and *ansi* is even less supported, default: false.
 	* contentWidth `number` the width (in terminal's cells) of the content, only relevant for some widgets
 	* hidden `boolean` when set, the element is not visible and no interaction is possible with this element.
 It also affects children.
 Default: false.
 	* disabled: mostly for user-input, the element is often grayed and unselectable, the effect depending on the widget